Success Stories – Fiatele “Christina” Viliamu

 After my release in 2007, my first stop was to go get my fix of methamphetamine.
 I was going 100 miles per hour and I knew if I didn’t get a grasp on my life, I would be chasing that first hit of meth forever.

 Someone was looking out for me because on February 14, 2008, in the early morning, I was so tired of running from myself, or chasing that high, that I fell asleep.
 Sleep is awesome for someone that has been up for days, maybe weeks.
 I woke up to the police in my face, arresting me because I was involved in a local crime.
 What the police didn’t know was that I’d been praying for them to arrest me for a long time.
 I was tired and had hit rock bottom.
 I was sentenced to 16 months in prison with half time so I had to serve eight months.
 Back to VSPW.

 I did eight months at VSPW and paroled to my first drug treatment program, called the Emani Program.
 I graduated from the drug program, but it was not an easy process.
 Being a recovering methamphetamine addict is no joke.
 Every day was a fight to not pick up.

 In 2009, I came back to Goodwill looking for a job and was hired as a lead processor.
+Finding a job with a felony on your record can be very difficult.
+However, there are over 400 companies that are hiring felons right now.
 I worked my way up to assistant plant supervisor, then, in 2012, became the assistant HR coordinator.
 Now I am an HR coordinator.
 At Goodwill, I’ve been promoted three times.
 I never thought I could move up in a company.

 I do not dwell on my past life, I like to focus on how far I have come to be where I am today.
 I changed my life after prison and the drugs.
 Since then, here is a list of what I’ve accomplished: